selivan/inet-failover/README.md

 # DESCRIPTION
 This scripts and config for /etc/network/interfaces allows to use internet from 2 providers simultaneously.
 Server is avaliable outside from both addresses.
 Script is used to switch default route if it fails.

 I've often seen such setups, each time reinventing the wheel.
-So I decided to write and share some more common solution.
+So I decided to write and share some more common solution for Debian/Ubuntu systems.
+May be adopted for CentOS/RedHat, if someone

 # FEATUES
  * If default provider fails, and it's interface is still alive, default route is switched to other provider